barryclark/jekyll-now/_posts/017-09-04-clfs-notes.md

 typo in book; erratta
 this echo "#define ENABLE_SUBUIDS 1" >> config.h should be this echo
 "#define ENABLE_SUBIDS 1" >> config.h

+### Issue with Boot Method
+Boot Method is not well documented and is missing the temporary grub configuration from previous versions of the book. reverting to chroot method.